efro package¶

 Get naive utc time.

 This can be used to replace datetime.utcnow(), which is now deprecated.
-Most all code should migrate to use timezone-aware times instead of this.
+Most all code should migrate to use timezone-aware times instead of relying on this.

 Get offset-aware beginning of the current hour in the utc time zone.